-Science-fiction commonly refers to the status of energy screens in percentile values.
-But scientifically, there's no actual way for an energy field to be setback by incoming weapon fire.
-You cannot hurt energy, but you can deplete stored energy through usage.
+Science fiction commonly refers to the status of energy screens in percentile values.
+Scientifically, there's no actual way for an energy field to be setback by incoming weapon fire.
+You cannot hurt energy, but you can deplete stored energy through use.

-So, when your barrier is 'up', it's actually on "hot-standby": you have a minimally powered field that gives your unit the base protections from hazards and energy reserves ready to bolster the barrier with just enough energy to intercept attacks.
-In SARP, we have quantum computers and prediction sensors, so when there's an incoming attack, just enough energy gets flushed from reserve power to the barrier to cancel out the attack and then, you may receive feedback like "Barrier at 75%!"
+So, when a unit's barrier is "up", it's actually on "hot-standby": you have a minimally powered field that gives your unit the base protections from hazards and energy reserves ready to bolster the barrier with just enough energy to intercept attacks.

+In SARP, units commonly have high-powered computers (some quantum-level) and predictive sensors.

+When there's an incoming attack, just enough energy gets flushed from reserve power to the barrier to cancel out the attack.
+A unit's pilot then receives feedback such as, "Barrier at 75%!", or "Shields at half strength!"